thecosa/diasca-documentation/06-data-validation-framework.md

 ## General Validation Rules

-1. All required fields must be present and non-null.
-2. String fields should not exceed their specified maximum length.
-3. Numeric fields should be within specified ranges (e.g., latitude between -90 and 90).
-4. Dates should be in ISO 8601 format (YYYY-MM-DD).

-## Entity-Specific Validation

-### Sites

-1. Latitude must be between -90 and 90.
-2. Longitude must be between -180 and 180.
-3. Size must be positive.

-### Transactions

-1. Transaction date must not be in the future.
-2. Quantity must be positive.

-## Parameter Validation

-1. The combination of (entity_id, key, observation_date) must be unique in each parameter table.
-2. Observation date must not be in the future.

-## General Validation Rules

 ### Required Fields

 All required fields must be present and non-null.
 This ensures that critical information is always captured and prevents incomplete records from being stored.